Basser Investigator Publications

 Penn Researchers Explain How Ends of Chromosomes are Maintained for Cancer Cell Immortality

 Maintaining the ends of chromosomes, called telomeres, is a requisite feature of cells that are able to continuously divide and also a hallmark of human cancer.
 “Telomeres are much like the plastic cap on the ends of shoelaces -- they keep the ends of DNA from fraying,” says Roger Greenberg, MD, PhD, Associate Professor of Cancer Biology in the Perelman School of Medicine at the University of Pennsylvania and Director of Basic Science for the Basser Research Center for BRCA.
-In a new study published in Cell
+In a study published in Cell

 , he and his colleagues describe a mechanism for how cancer cells take over one of the processes for telomere maintenance to gain an infinite lifespan.
 Read more about this discovery and publication here